 From 2007-2009 several park sites were sampled and results compared to our 1990 results.
 Although we are still sampling a limited number of parks today, in 1990 a larger number of our sites had been selected inside metropolitan parks to provide a primitive assessment of park user risk to potential I. scapularis encounters.
 Included were Joy Park in North Saint Paul (62-08-01) and a location near Pigs Eye Lake in St Paul (62-13-02).
 In 1990 I. scapularis had not been collected at either park in three rounds of sampling.
 We re-sampled both parks, for two rounds only, as extra sites in 2007 and 2008.
 The 2007-08 Pigs Eye site was moved over one section, to section 3 while the 2007-08 Joy Park site was in the same (square mile) section, but east of our 1990 location.
 Unlike 1990, we detected I. scapularis in both parks in both years.
-In 2009 Joy Park and a previously unsampled Ramsey County location, Priory Preserve (62-04-24), were both sampled for three rounds.
+In 2009 Joy Park and a previously unsampled Ramsey County location, Priory Preserve (62-04-24), were both sampled for three rounds and I. scapularis was found again at Joy Park.
+Zero mammals were collected at Priory Preserve.